AudioCommons/timbral_models/README.md

 ## Version History
 This section documents the version history of the timbral models.
 To download a specific version of the model that relate to a specific deliverable, please check this section and download the most recent version from that date.

+2018/12/14 - Version 0.3 of timbral models, relates to Audio Commons Deliverable D5.7.
+This version of the repository relates to the software version 0.3 on PyPI.

 2018/07/26 - Version 0.2 of timbral models, relates to Audio Commons Deliverable D5.6.
 This version of the repository relates to the software version 0.2 on PyPI.